What we do

 Kepler Trust Intelligence provides non-substantive material and analysis.
 Under MiFID II these constitute a minor non-monetary benefit and are provided free of charge.

-Kepler Trust Intelligence is funded entirely by the providers of investment trusts, and is made available freely to any person (professional or private individual) who wants to access it.
+Kepler Trust Intelligence is freely to any person (professional or private individual) who wants to access it.
 We clearly disclose all of our relationships, but our research is either paid for directly by specific trusts and their boards, or more generally by the larger asset management groups who pay to have adverts and advertorial.
 As a result, all of our research should be considered “non-independent” and readers should consider it as marketing.

 All of our clients are keen to keep their trusts “on radar” with wealth managers.
 There is generally less “centralised” coverage of investment trusts as wealth managers get bigger and bigger, and at the same time there is an increasing burden on wealth managers to prove they are keeping “on top” of trusts they hold.
 We believe our website and research serves as a useful purpose in this regard.